Imperial Japanese Navy Air Service: Sempill mission

-The Japanese were trained on several British aircraft such as the Gloster Sparrowhawk; as the mission also brought to Kasumigaura well over a hundred aircraft comprising twenty different models, five of which were then currently in service with the Royal Air Force, including the Sparrowhawk.
+The Japanese were trained on several British aircraft such as the Gloster Sparrowhawk, as the mission also brought to Kasumigaura over a hundred aircraft comprising twenty different models, five of which were then currently in service with the Royal Air Force, including the Sparrowhawk.
 These planes eventually provided the inspiration for the design of a number of Japanese naval aircraft.
 Technicians became familiar with the newest aerial weapons and equipment - torpedoes, bombs, machine guns, cameras, and communications gear.
 Naval aviators were trained in various techniques such as torpedo bombing, flight control and carrier landing and take-offs; skills that would later be employed in the shallow waters of Pearl Harbor in December 1941.
-The mission also brought the plans of the most recent British aircraft carriers, such as HMS Argus and HMS Hermes, which influenced the final stages of the development of the carrier Hōshō.
+The mission also brought schematics of the most recent British aircraft carriers, such as HMS Argus and HMS Hermes, which influenced the final stages of the development of the Japanese carrier Hōshō.
 By the time the last members of the mission had returned to Britain, the Japanese had acquired a reasonable grasp of the latest aviation technology and the Sempill mission of 1921–22 marked the true beginning of an effective Japanese naval air force.
-Japanese naval aviation also, both in technology and in doctrine, continued to be dependent on the British model for most of the 1920s.
+Throughout the 1920s, Japanese naval aviation continued to be dependent on the British model in both technology and doctrine.

-The military in Japan were also aided in their quest to build up their naval forces by Sempill himself, who had become a Japanese spy.
+The Japanese military was also aided in the buildup of their naval air force by Sempill himself, who had become a Japanese spy.
 Over the next 20 years, the British Peer provided the Japanese with secret information on the latest British aviation technology.
-His espionage work helped Japan rapidly develop its military aircraft and its technologies before the Second World War.
+His espionage work helped Japan rapidly develop its military aircraft and accompanying technologies before the Second World War.